deis/deis/contrib/digitalocean/README.md

 You can leave all but the client and API keys as the defaults.

 ## Upload keys
-Choose an SSH keypair to use for Deis and import it to Digital Ocean:
+Choose an SSH keypair to use for Deis and import it to DigitalOcean:
 ```console
 $ tugboat add-key deis
 ```